patrickmccallum/flask-prism/README.md

         }
 ```

-Now in our API, let's say we want to return a list of all users.
-All we have to do is pass back any user objects from a PRISM **ReturnableResponse**
+Now in our API let's set up a route to return all users.
+All we do is return our Flask-SQLAlchemy models through a PRISM **ReturnableResponse**

 ```python
 from flask import Blueprint